banner

 // If the window died visible, we setup a dummy input channel, so that taps

-// can still be detected by the input monitor channel, and we can relaunch the app.
+// can still detected by input monitor channel, and we can relaunch the app.

-// Create a dummy event receiver that simply reports all events as handled.
+// Create dummy event receiver that simply reports all events as handled.

 mDeadWindowEventReceiver = new DeadWindowEventReceiver(mClientChannel);